Inventory management software

-Inventory management software is a software system for tracking inventory levels, orders, sales and deliveries.
+Inventory management software is software used for tracking inventory levels, orders, sales and deliveries.
 It can also be used in the manufacturing industry to create a work order, bill of materials and other production-related documents.
 Companies use inventory management software to avoid product overstock and outages.
 It is a tool for organizing inventory data that before was generally stored in hard-copy form or in spreadsheets.

 Features

 Inventory management software is made up of several key components working together to create a cohesive inventory of many organization's systems.
 These features include:

 Reorder point

 Should inventory reach a specific threshold, a company's inventory management system can be programmed to tell managers to reorder that product.
-This helps companies avoid running out of products or tying up too much capital in inventory.
+This allows companies to avoid product shortages while reducing the financial burden of holding excess inventory.

 Asset tracking

 When a product is in a warehouse or store, it can be tracked via its barcode and/or other tracking criteria, such as serial number, lot number or revision number.
-Systems. for Business, Encyclopedia of Business, 2nd ed.
+Systems for Business, Encyclopedia of Business, 2nd ed.
 Nowadays, inventory management software often utilizes barcode, radio-frequency identification (RFID), and/or wireless tracking technology.